greekphilip/Bundles-Service/README.md

 To test it go to your browser and type http://localhost:8080/bundle.
 If all bundles appear that means the project has been succesfully set up!

 ## 6. Download "Advanced REST client"
-Download "Advanced REST client" extension for Google Chrome to test the API localy.
+Download "Advanced REST client" extension for Google Chrome to test the API locally.

 ## 7. How to use API - Requests and Responses